 Recent outbreaks in the United States have often been attributed to either unvaccinated travelers or Americans who traveled abroad and contracted the virus before arriving back in the country.

-In 2015, a large measles outbreak that started at Disneyland in California is believed to have originated by an international visitor who may have contracted the disease and spread it mostly to people who weren’t fully vaccinated.
+In 2015, a large measles outbreak that started at Disneyland in California is believed to have who may have contracted the disease and spread it mostly to people who weren’t fully vaccinated.

 Last month, the New York City Health Department issued a warning that people in certain areas of the city may have been exposed to measles after an Australian tourist with the disease visited the city.

 Dr. William Schaffner, an infectious disease expert at Vanderbilt University Medical Center in Tennessee, said that some people still don’t understand the severity of the disease.